Last updated on November 18th, 2022 at 04:15 pm

 Instructions

 - Place the soy milk, maple syrup, apple cider vinegar, mustard powder, kala namak, lemon juice, and sea salt in your blender.
-Blend until well combined before slowly add the sunflower oil in a steady stream.
+Blend until well combined before slowly add the sunflower oil in a slow, steady stream.
 Keeping blending until the mayonnaise emulsifies into a thick and creamy spread.

 - Store in an airtight container in the refrigerator for up to 5 days.